 There are no required book purchases for this course.
 All readings can be found on ELC, through the UGA library website, or on this syllabus if a link is provided.
+Please check the syllabus for reading schedule as relying solely on ELC will make you miss some of the links provided on the syllabus.
 Course schedule is subject to change.
 Students will be notified in advance if schedule is altered.